mlabecki/portfolio_analytics/README.md

 > Interactive: yes<BR>

 ### 12. Individual Asset RSI Plot With Overbought/Oversold and Price Overlays
+The Relative Strength Index (RSI) measures the speed and change of price movements, oscillating between 0 and 100%.
+RSI values above 70% indicates overbought conditions, while RSI values below 30% indicate oversold conditions, which can be seen by investors as signals to sell or buy, respectively.
+The default RSI window is 14 days (or time periods, in general), but you can change here it to any other value for exploration purposes.
 > ![](img/12_RSI_PriceOverlay.png)

 > Plotting package: plotly<BR>